dylankb/front-end-practice/js/notes/js-notes.md

 **Event** - an object that represents some occurrence and contains a variety of information about what and where it happened.
 Events can be triggered by the browser as it loads a page, by a user as they interact with the page, and by the browser as it performs work as directed by a program.

+#### Adding event listeners

-**Event listeners** - callbacks that will be invoked whenever a matching event is detected (The code that is run in response to an event firing)
+**Event listener** - callbacks that will be invoked whenever a matching event is detected (The code that is run in response to an event firing)

 Setting up an event listener